-The payment term of the Group's sales to related parties is O/A 75~120 days and which term may be changed depend on the Group's operation.
-The payment terms to non-related parties was normally about two to three months.
-The selling price to related parties was referred to the market price and negotiated by both parties.
+The payment terms of the Group's sales to related parties is O/A 75~120 day and which term may be changed depend on the Group's operation.
+The payment terms to non-related parties was normally about two to four months.
+The selling price to related parties is referred to the market price and negotiated by both parties.